 Coronary Artery Disease Baytown

-Coronary arteries are like small pipes and coronary artery disease (CAD) happens when these arteries get narrower due to fatty material or plaque build up inside.
+Coronary arteries are like small pipes and coronary artery disease (CAD) happens when these arteries get narrower due to fatty material or plaque buildup inside.
 This is an aging process and is a lifelong condition.
 Therefore, many people do not know they have it until it starts causing symptoms.

 CAD affects more than 15 million American adults, making it the most common type of heart disease.

 The American Heart Association (AHA) estimates that someone in the US has a heart attack about every 40 seconds.
-In addition, for patients with no risk factors for heart disease, the lifetime risk of having cardiovascular disease is 3.6% for men and less than 1% for women.
-Having 2 or more risk factors increase the lifetime risk of cardiovascular disease to 37.5% for men and 18.3% in women.
+In addition, for patients with no risk factors for heart disease, the lifetime risk of having the cardiovascular disease is 3.6% for men and less than 1% for women.
+Having 2 or more risk factors increase the lifetime risk of cardiovascular disease to 37in for men and 18.3% in women.

 CAD is sometimes called atherosclerotic heart disease or coronary heart disease.

-Over the years, as the plaque build up continues, significant blockage of the artery (70 percent or more) can develop.
+Over the years, as the plaque build-up continues, significant blockage of the artery (70 percent or more) can develop.
 This may cause the following symptoms:

 - Chest pain